franciscozorrilla/metaGEM/README.md

   -c, --nCores      Specify number of cores per job -m, --mem         Specify memory in GB required for job -h, --hours       Specify number of hours to allocated to job runtime

-Example:
+Suggested workflow:

+   0. metaGEM setup
+   1. Quality filter reads with fastp
+   2. Assembly with megahit
+   3. Draft bin sets with CONCOCT,MaxBin2, and MetaBAT2
+   4. Refine & reassemble bins with metaWRAP
+   5. Taxonomic assignment with GTDB-tk
+   6. Relative abundances with bwa and samtools
+   7. Reconstruct & evaluate genome-scale metabolic models with CarveMe and memote
+   8. Species metabolic coupling analysis with SMETANA
+   9. Growth rate estimation with GRiD
+   10. Pangenome analysis with roary
+   11. Eukaryotic draft bins with EukRep and EukCC

-     Submit 10 short read quality filtering jobs with 2 cores + 4 GB RAM each and maximum runtime of 1 hour bash metaGEM.sh -t fastp -j 10 -c 2 -m 4 -h 1
+e.g. to submit 10 short read quality filtering jobs with 2 cores + 4 GB RAM each and maximum runtime of 1 hour:
+     bash metaGEM.sh -t fastp -j 10 -c 2 -m 4 -h 1

 ```